Charles Goodall (businessman): Shipping merchant

-Railroad manager

-By 1881, Goodall was managing the San Luis Obispo and Santa Maria Valley Railroad.
+In 1881, Goodall was managing the San Luis Obispo and Santa Maria Valley Railroad which was extended to Arroyo Grande and then to Santa Maria in 1882.
 In August 1881, his firm launched the new freight steamer Bonita on the Southern coast route of the Pacific Coast Steamship Company costing $70,000 to build.
-In 1882, his firm Goodall, Perkins & Co. became agents for the Oregon Railway and Navigation Company and owned the Oregon Coal and Navigation Company, working the Coos Bay mines, along with their other lines of business.
+In February 1882, his firm Goodall, Perkins & Co. became agents for the Oregon Railway and Navigation Company and owners of the Oregon Coal and Navigation Company working the Coos Bay mines.
+Charles also became vice-president of the newly formed Oceanic Steamship Company providing service to Honolulu and the Hawaiian Islands.
+His firm continued their other lines of business.
 In April 1882, the Pacific Coast Railroad Company was formed to build 80 miles of railroad from Santa Maria to Santa Barbara.
 Goodall and his brother Edwin Goodall were on the Board of Directors.
-By September 1882, the San Luis Obispo and Santa Maria Valley Railroad and Pacific Coast Railroad Company were consolidated as the Pacific Coast Railroad Company.
+In September 1882, Goodall and his partners sold a controlling interest of the Pacific Coast Steamship Company and their two railroad companies to Henry Villard's Oregon Improvement Company in New York for $1,000,000 in cash.
+The San Luis Obispo and Santa Maria Valley Railroad and Pacific Coast Railroad Company were consolidated as the Pacific Coast Railway Company.
 Goodall became president of the Pacific Coast Railway Company and continued to manage the San Luis Obispo and Santa Maria Valley Railroad.
 In 1887, the Pacific Coast Steamship Company provided routes to Victoria B. C. and Alaska, in addition to Southern Coast routes to Los Angeles, San Diego, and intermediate ports, routes to Point Arena, Cuffey's Cove and Little River in Northern California, and routes to Portland and Astoria in Oregon.

-By 1888, Perkins became president of the Pacific Coast Railway Company and Goodall became vice president of the Oceanic Steamship Company, which provided service to Honolulu and the Hawaiian Islands.
-They continued to act as general agents for the Pacific Coast Railway Company, Pacific Coast Steamship Company, and Oregon Railway and Navigation Company, proprietors of tugboats, and agents for Spring Valley Water for shipping.
+By 1888, Perkins became president of the Pacific Coast Railway Company.
+Goodall and his partners continued to act as general agents for the Pacific Coast Railway Company, Pacific Coast Steamship Company, and Oregon Railway and Navigation Company, proprietors of tugboats, and agents for Spring Valley Water for shipping.
 By 1891, the Oregon Railway and Navigation Company became the Ocean Division Union Pacific System.
 Goodall and his partners at Goodall, Perkins & Co. became superintendents of the Ocean Division Union Pacific System.